Towards Industrial-scale Product Configuration: language extensions

 \section{\Coom\ language extensions}

-In this section, we show how various advanced configuration features can be modelled and solved using ASP within our framework.
+Having explained the basics of \coom, we now proceed to elaborate on its extensions and how they can be modelled and solved using ASP within our framework.

-The first part of the section displays how more commonly used features like partonomy, cardinalities, and numeric calculations can be modeled within \xoom, using our \travelbike\ example for illustration.
+We begin by showing how more commonly used features like partonomy, cardinalities, and numeric calculations can be modeled within \xoom, using our \travelbike\ example for illustration.
 We do not delve into \poom, as all its concepts are already encompassed within \xoom.

 We start by explaining how these features are implemented and how they are used in the \travelbike\ example.
 The bike's partonomy consists of two parts: a carrier and a frame.
 Both of them can be equipped with zero, one, or multiple bags, thus making bags an optional component.
 However, the model's constraints can necessitate a minimum total storage volume greater than zero, effectively requiring the inclusion of at least one bag.
 To calculate the total storage volume, arithmetic aggregation functions are employed to sum the storage capacity across all bags.